 The only thing I miss about having long hair is how easy it was to put it up in a topknot or bun.
 I can’t fit all of my hair into a ponytail right now, so I have a half-up bun solution.
 But I think I’ll keep my bob for a while—I really love having my hair short.
 We’re just getting ready to start filming Pretty Little Liars again, so I may get the chance to wear some extensions as my character, Aria, which could be the best of both worlds!

-Keep scrolling to shop all of Lucy's must-haves!
+Check out all of Lucy's must-haves!